oeitam/mgtd/README.md

  - ~~DOneDo not allow to create two projects with same name in one megaproject, no 2 megaprojects with same name~~
  - ~~Done make the adding from clip board work!!~~
  - ~~Done how to manag and control the location of the database (so it is backed up, for example, or based on parameter path)~~
- - document how to run in dev mode and production mode, direct and server modes
  - ~~Done print/html the database in hierarchy megaproject - its projects - task for each project~~
  - ~~Done add color to the html (like open vs closed, already added for hierarchical)~~
  - ~~Done document all the commands~~
- - enable bulk priority [of a list of ids] some priorioty (bulk priority change)
  - ~~Done, not exactly this way --> add that when the server is dying, it will copy the local directory to the area that is being backed up in one-drive. keep prod/dev seperatelly and override old~~
- - \\/support bulk upload of commands from a txt file
- - add default sort and filter in the printing of DF - in regular list and in list html
  - ~~Done when listing a single item - still report in a table (unless want all fields) or list in a column (not a row)~~
- - when listing activity - for the project and task include first 2/3 words, not just the number
  - ~~Done make sure all tags start with a lower case t and the rest is upper case like tTAG, make sure all megaprojects are all capitals, projects are all lower case ~~
- - when doing list tag - add a column for the type of the item (activity, task, etc)
- - add ability to create a shortcut that will take input - for example - instead of writing 'list project for megaproject XXX' have a shortcut like 'lpfmp XXX'
  - ~~Done fix the comment printing in html by replacing after html~~ \
  ~~generation - \n] for \<br>] , +++\n for +++\<br> , "\&lt;br\&gt;" for \<br> (need to identify for this the lines of comments and apply only on them)~~
- - find a way to load multy line things (as the terminal window supports only single line). perhaps the solution is the 'fromcb' option - from clipboard
  - ~~Done add to online - also the number of open projects, megaproject, tasks and activity (and priority)~~
  - ~~Done Note that when taking what is after the |, there is tendency (?) to take the space following the | ... need to remove it!~~
  - ~~Done add ability to edit fields (some of them) like: edit @ID <column name> | new text~~
  - ~~Done add commnds that run at startup like - list html, online~~
  - ~~not needed (happens after each command) consider running list html each time entering into the program~~
+ - ~~Done list all tags~~
+ - \\/support bulk upload of commands from a txt file
+ - \\/enable bulk priority [of a list of ids] some priorioty (bulk priority change)
+ - document how to run in dev mode and production mode, direct and server modes
+ - add default sort and filter in the printing of DF - in regular list and in list html
+ - \\/when listing activity - for the project and task include first 2/3 words, not just the number
+ - \\/when doing list tag - add a column for the type of the item (activity, task, etc)
+ - add ability to create a shortcut that will take input - for example - instead of writing 'list project for megaproject XXX' have a shortcut like 'lpfmp XXX'
+ - find a way to load multy line things (as the terminal window supports only single line). perhaps the solution is the 'fromcb' option - from clipboard
+ - ~~for list html - make default to not include closed (keep dormant and on hold for now)~~. allow also an option to list all (list html all)
  - the commend "sleep @136 1" put 1 as wakeup time.
 Need to check for correct syntax on wakeup time
- - add to task printing also the megaproject it belongs to.
+ - \\/add to task printing also the megaproject it belongs to.
 One implementation is to do that just for printing.
 Another implementaiton is to add a column, but then need to take care of this also when doing a move to a task
  - check how the move command works (before changes) and document
- - add list task and activity under project xxx or list project and task and activity under megaproject xxx
+ - \\/add list task and activity under project xxx or list project and task and activity under megaproject xxx
- - add ability to list for prioroity (like there is ability to list for state)
- - so when listing we can see things more clearly, limit the number of comment lines to a parameter (3?
+ - add ability to list for prioroity (like there is ability to list for state)\ so when listing we can see things more clearly, limit the number of comment lines to a parameter (3?
 4?) with ability also to see all comments (list ... allcomments ....)
- - add ability to remove tag from all the database (like untagg tTODAY all)
+ - \\/add ability to remove tag from all the database (like untagg tTODAY all)
- - ~~for list html - make default to not include closed (keep dormant and on hold for now)~~. allow also an option to list all (list html all)
  - the command "task states" created a task for some reason ... not good. fix
- - list all tags
  - when tagging - notify the user if the tag is new or existing
- - add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
+ - \\/add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
- - we have state transitions date and text. print them together (ither in list @ID or specially)
+ - \\/we have state transitions date and text. print them together (ither in list @ID or specially)
  - add function what just searches the database for a word and returns all items with this word
  - check - list wakeup supposed to return what has wakeup in teh past and this week.
 On Sunday it did not give anything ... on Monday - it showed what needs wakeup this week.
 So there is a shift of a day in 'what is this week'.
 Check.
  - add a shortcut like #<some shortcut> @ID ==> that will turn into something like tag @ID tTODAY | some text ?